chrispyroberts/prediction-markets/volatility_modelling.md

 ![image](https://github.com/user-attachments/assets/57cf6254-9f3a-4c26-829c-97a445ac1735)

 This introduces new hyperparameters that must be tuned, specifically the beta decay factor and the floor.
+We must also tune the values after the fact, so there is no guarantee that this model performs well when we give it unseen data.

 ![image](https://github.com/user-attachments/assets/781eb3cb-94d6-4824-987b-64acb03b752a)